 I’m currently the communications and content director for Humanities Washington, our state’s affiliate of the National Endowment for the Humanities, where I edit and write the magazine Spark.

-I live in Shoreline with my wife and two-year-old son.
+I live in Shoreline with my wife and two sons.